seymaakorkmaz/Healthy-Nutrition-Information-System/README.md

-# Healthy-Nutrition-Information-System
+### Healthy-Nutrition-Information-System

-### - Project we did in the sophomore year of university within the scope of System Analysis course.
+##### - System Analysis course term project.

-### - The modules that can be used within the scope of the project are listed below.
+ - The modules that can be used within the scope of the project are listed below.
-#### 1. Creating a Custom Diet List
+ 1. Creating a Custom Diet List
-#### 2. Making an Appointment from a Dietitian
+ 2. Making an Appointment from a Dietitian
-#### 3. Calculations in the Field of Health
+ 3. Calculations in the Field of Health
-#### 4. Keeping Water and Sleep Trackers
+ 4. Keeping Water and Sleep Trackers